The LAF Olmsted Scholars Program recognizes one outstanding student leader from each accredited landscape architecture program in the U.S. and Canada.

 The nominee is recognized as an LAF Olmsted Scholar and competes for one of the national awards.
 For master's students, the jury-selected National Olmsted Scholar receives $25,000, and three finalists receive $5,000 each.
 For undergraduate students, the National Olmsted Scholar receives $15,000, and three finalists receive $3,000 each.

-To learn more about the program, the nomination/selection process, and the unparalleled opportunities for those named as Olmsted Scholars, watch the recording of our 1/24 Office Hours for Faculty Nominators.
+To learn more about the program, the nomination/selection process, and the unparalleled opportunities for those named as Olmsted Scholars, register for our 1/18 Office Hours for Faculty Nominators.

 The form includes a checkbox to confirm that the department chair attests that 1) the faculty as a whole supports the nomination(s), and 2) the student(s) have been notified and accept their nomination(s).
 Nominations are due by February 15.